ambadyanands/getting-started/README.md

 ***Programming Language***

+Learning the basics of at least one programming language is essential.
-Some examples: Ruby, Java, Python, C/C++.
+Some examples include Ruby, Bash, Java, Python, and C/C++.
-I recommend learning Python, but feel free to explore.
+If you can't decide on which language, Python is an excellent place to start.

 [Codecademy Python Beginners Course](https://www.codecademy.com/learn/python)

 ## 6. Hone your Skills
 The field of cyber security is massive, and continuing to grow every day.
-Look into different fields of security and seek what you might be interested in.
+Look into different fields of security and determine what you might be interested in.
 We maintain a repository specifically to share our learning resources here:

 [github.com/uhmgreyhats/learning-resources](https://github.com/uhmgreyhats/learning-resources)